dnsimple/dnsimple-support/content/articles/heroku-connector.markdown

    ![Authorize your DNSimple account](/files/heroku-connector-authenticate-dnsimple.png)

-3. You will then need to authorize the connection to Heroku.
+3. Authorize the connection to Heroku.
 ![Authorize the connection to Heroku](/files/heroku-connector-connect-heroku.png)

-4. At the next step, you'll need to specify which Heroku app you want to connect to the domain, and the mounting point.
+4. Specify which Heroku app you want to connect to the domain and the mounting point.
    <info>
    A mount point is the address where your Heroku app is served.
-If you would like to use the domain apex, e.g. `example.com`, then leave this blank.
+If you want to use the domain apex, e.g. `example.com`, leave this blank.
    </info>
    ![Connect your domain to Heroku](/files/heroku-connector-connect-domain.png)

-5. In the final step, you will be asked to review the connection configuration, and ensure the information is correct by hitting "connect".
+5. You will be asked to review the connection configuration, and ensure the information is correct, by hitting "connect".
 ![Review configuration](/files/heroku-connector-confirm-config.png)

 ## After configuration

 After you click connect, your domain will be connected to Heroku.
-You can verify this by heading back to your domain's "connections" tab, and look for the green dot next to your domain.
+You can verify this by heading back to your domain's "connections" tab, and looking for the green dot next to your domain.
 We'll also display information about the connection here.
 ![Domain successfully connected](/files/heroku-connector-domain-connected.png)
-You can view the metadata of the connection, or disconnect the Heroku connector from your domain in this tab.
-If you need to establish additional Heroku apps for the domain, you can add another by clicking "add" and repeating the process.
+You can view the metadata of the connection, or disconnect the Heroku connector from your domain, in this tab.
+If you need to establish additional Heroku apps for the domain, click "add", and repeat the process.